mira-kine/lab-11-pokemon-catcher/README.md

     // set the new encounter results to local Storage

 ```
+* clearPokedex

+### results.js
+* get data from local storage, import it
+* import pokemon data
+* create loop:
+    * for each pokemon of pokemons use findById to find what data you need for results
+    * create table elements you want for your results: div, img, header, numbered resultsSpan (which is ${pokemon.encountered} and ${pokemon.caught})
+        * append necessary elements into divs and main (make sure to give main container an id ie: "main" and grab DOM at the top)

 (bolded steps are mandatory, unbolded are for more advanced projects)